juicymb/mp/README.md

   - You can generate free key (unlimited) in our [website](https://t0pgamemurah.xyz/freeKey).

 * Open source, Transparency & Modular
-  - feel free to use this source code as a template for your mod menu project
+  - Feel free to use this source code as a template for your mod menu project
-  - you dont need to trust me just inspect the code yourself and build it, there is no malicious code inside
-  - you can extend the feature of this mod to suits your needs, thanks to its modular code

-* **Avoid your account from banned**
-  - to ensure your account is safe from banned, we have made special guide you must follow
+  - Transparency is guaranteed, allowing users to inspect the source code, ensuring there are no malicious components.
+The modular design lets users extend the features of this mod to suit their specific needs.

+* **Account Safety**
+  -  To mitigate the risk of bans, a [special guide](https://www.patreon.com/posts/guide-how-to-not-130259867?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link) is available to VIP users, aimed at avoiding detection.

 ## Main Features

 ![screenshot](https://raw.githubusercontent.com/anggorodhanumurti/themaphack/refs/heads/main/images/complete-esp.gif)

 * Responsive maphack
-  - once it activated it will adjust your phone screen automatically
+  - Automatically adjusts to the phone's screen resolution when activated, providing a seamless user experience.

 * Complete ESP
-  - enemy health, line, box, monster hero icon, what else you name it we got it
+  - Tracks enemy health, outlines, monster hero icons, and more, enhancing situational awareness in gameplay.

 ## Build

-_This tutorial explain how to build `Themaphack` using `ndk-build` system and ```Termux``` as a terminal emulator to run compile script from Android phone_
+_An extensive tutorial is available for building Themaphack using ndk-build within the Termux terminal emulator.
+Detailed steps are provided:_

 ### Prepare
 We have set up custom [ndk-build](https://github.com/anggorodhanumurti/themaphack/releases/tag/ndk_aide_latest) to work on this project or you can download Android ndk at its [official website](https://developer.android.com/ndk/downloads)